 Table \ref{table:norm} reports the ratio of $\norm{W}_2$ and upper bound for the various values of $\delta z$ and $\delta v$.
 The computed ratios are found ranging from $91\%$ to $97\%$ corresponding to the chosen values of $\delta z$ and $\delta v$.
-This indicates that the proposed upper bound on $\norm{W}_2$ is significantly sharp.
-Hence, the upper bound on the condition number of $(I+W)$ given in Theorem \ref{theorem:cond} is also reasonably sharp.
+This indicates that the proposed upper bound on $\norm{W}_2$ is significantly sharp, which ensures the sharpness of the upper bound on $\kappa(I+W)$ derived in Theorem \ref{theorem:cond}.